Six Material Issues

 1. Advance multiple development pipelines with a view to global expansion.

-2. Strengthen and utilize unique GAG-related basic technologies and create multiple new drug candidates that address unmet-medical-needs.
+2. Strengthen and utilize unique GAG-related basic technologies and create multiple new drug candidates that address unmet medical needs.

-Results (Fiscal 2022)
+Results (Fiscal 2024)

 Monitoring Indicators